toni-mo/mongoose/README.md

 # Mongoose example
 Hello guys!
 Here we will try to get data from database with the help of mongoose module.
+I will be using **agencies application** as an example.

 You can also watch video how this guy doest it.
 Better to start from **5.59 minute** of video.